 Evaluating effectiveness is helpful when making future content decisions.
 Having an idea of what content performed well or had a high engagement value, will allow you to better understand your audience and make more calculated content decisions.

-Your profile photo/cover image should follow UNL brand standards and all sections of the “profile” should be filled out correctly and completely.
+Your profile photo/cover image should follow NEBRASKA brand standards and all sections of the “profile” should be filled out correctly and completely.

 You should have a plan for active engagement with followers and answer questions/comments within 24-hours.